-(a) Rapid Access BV has a 49% interest in the shares of Rapid Access LLC (United Arab Emirates).
+- (a) Rapid Access BV has a 49% interest in the shares of Rapid Access LLC (United Arab Emirates).
 The Company as a right to give directions with respect to the operating and financial policies of Rapid Access LLC (UAE) and thus is considered to have control.
-Rapid Access LLC (UAE) is treated as a wholly owned subsidiary for the group's accounting purposes.

-(b) Rapid Access Holding WLL has a 70% interest in the shares of Rapid Access LLC (Oman).
+Rapid Access LLC (UAE) is treated as a wholly owned subsidiary for the group's accounting purposes. - (b) Rapid Access Holding WLL has a 70% interest in the shares of Rapid Access LLC (Oman).
 The Company has a right to give directions with respect to the operating and financial policies of Rapid Access LLC (Oman) and thus is considered to have control.
-Rapid Access LLC (Oman) is treated as a wholly owned subsidiary for the group's accounting purposes.

-(c) Rapid Access Middle East LLC (UAE) has a 49% interest in the shares of Rapid Access Trading WLL (Bahrain).
+Rapid Access LLC (Oman) is treated as a wholly owned subsidiary for the group's accounting purposes. - (c) Rapid Access Middle East LLC (UAE) has a 49% interest in the shares of Rapid Access Trading WLL (Bahrain).
 The Company has a right to give directions with respect to the operating and financial policies of Rapid Access Trading WLL (Bahrain) and thus is considered to have control.
-Rapid Access Trading WLL (Bahrain) is treated as a wholly owned subsidiary for the group's accounting purposes.
+Rapid Access Trading WLL (Bahrain) is treated as a wholly owned subsidiary for the group's accounting purposes. - (d) Ramirent Baltics has local branches in Lithuania (Ramirent AS Vilniaus) and Latvia (Ramirent AS Rigas).
+These branches are not presented in the scope of consolidation.

-(d) JIAB Hyrcenter is a subsidiary of Ramirent AB.
-The company is not consolidated as at March 31,2023.